costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 Since there is an intervention variable (marketing campains) an ARIMAX model seems appropriate.
 Other exogenous variables like the web visits time series can enter the ARIMAX, too.

-The following Figure shows that the `sales` seem to follow:
+Figure 1, above, shows that the `sales` seem to follow:
- * a parallel movement in 2014-early:2015,
+ * a parallel movement in 2014--early:2015,
  * a slightly upward trend during early:2015–early:2016, and
  * a more vigorous upward trend since mid:2016 with some indication of a potential parallel movement after early:2017.

-This suggest that a regime-switching model could also be appropriate for such data.
+The aforementioned movements/trends suggest that a regime-switching model could also be appropriate for such data.
 We don’t see linear, but a polynomial, trend for the whole time-series, which is common for sales data.
 We also see structural breaks (at least in level and variance) which influences the unit root tests and need further exploration.
 In the next sections:

 * we create a nice figure for the time-series
-* we explore some statistical characteristics (autocorrelation structure, breaks, stationarity, outliers) I follow [Bai and Perron (2003)](http://onlinelibrary.wiley.com/doi/10.1002/jae.659/abstract) and the BIC criterion suggests 3 breaks (four would not make a large difference, though) for the whole sales time-series.
+* we explore some statistical characteristics (autocorrelation structure, breaks, stationarity, outliers).
+I follow [Bai and Perron (2003)](http://onlinelibrary.wiley.com/doi/10.1002/jae.659/abstract) and the BIC criterion suggests 3 breaks (four would not make a large difference, though) for the whole sales time-series.
+* we choose the appropriate ARIMAX model
+* we proceed to the forecasts

 ## 2.2.
 Graph with outliers and smoothing curves
 Let's create a beautiful graph for the data!

-First, we detect the outliers using the Hampel filter.
+First, we detect the outliers, *in terms of data quality*, using an uncalibrated Hampel filter.
+For more information on the Hampel filter, please consult [Pearson, Neuvo, Astola and Gabbouj (2016)](https://asp-eurasipjournals.springeropen.com/articles/10.1186/s13634-016-0383-6).
 ```r
 outliers.sales <- DT[, sales]
 plot(outliers.sales, type = 'l')